freightrain20/CarND-Vehicle-Detection/writeup_template.md

 I implemented my sliding window search in (cell 6) of the IPython notebook.

-I chose to bound my search so that it started 300 pixels from the top of the image, which roughly corresponds with the horizion plus some buffer.
+I chose to bound my search so that it started 300 pixels from the top of the image, which roughly corresponds with the horizon plus some buffer.
 By focusing on the region of the image that contained the road, this reduced false positives and improved the speed of the algorithm.
 I also chose to use five sizes of windows: 48, 96, 144, 196, and 250 pixels.
 Finally, I used an overlap of 75%, meaning that each window will overlap the previous in the x and y direction by 75%.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-As discussed before, I ended up with a linear SVM utilizing a color histogram and 3 channel YCrCb HOG to build the feature vecotr.
+As discussed before, I ended up with a linear SVM utilizing a color histogram and 3 channel YCrCb HOG to build the feature vector.
 I relied on the ability of the classifier to find multiple hits on a vehicle and relied heavily on the heat map as a filter to identify the final shape.
 I think my classifier could be improved by modifying the HOG and color histogram parameters to define a more distinct feature vector and by investigating the use of other classifiers.
 This would also allow me to reduce my reliance on the heat map.
 I also think more training data would improve classifier accuracy.

 ###Here are some examples: